bite-your-idols/Gamestarter/README.md

 It's burn & run!!!

+***

 ### Post-installation setup:

-After installation is completed there are two ways of launching RetroArch.
+After installation is completed there are several ways of launching RetroArch.
 The easiest one is using the addon that is located under Program Addons called Gamestarter: Retroarch.

 ![screenshot-addons](https://github.com/bite-your-idols/gamestarter-openelec/raw/master/assets/screenshot-addons.png)